Clear Search

 Impact

 Immunotherapy is a treatment strategy that utilizes the body’s immune defenses to fight off disease.
-A class of immunotherapies called checkpoint inhibitors have been effective in patients with melanoma, lung, and other cancers, but has not been very effective for most breast cancers.
+Immune checkpoint blockade (ICB) is an innovative cancer treatment that uses a class of drugs known as immune checkpoint inhibitors that are designed to help the immune system recognize and destroy cancerous cells.
+This treatment strategy has been effective in patients with melanoma, lung, and other cancers, but has not been very effective for most breast cancers.
 The BCRF-supported research of Drs.
 Merghoub and Wolchok focuses on both developing new immune-based strategies and improving response to existing immunotherapies in breast cancer.

 Progress Thus Far